nenick/AndroidStudioAndRobolectric/README.md

 #### Test resources not found

 The issue with missing `src/test/resources` is tracked at https://code.google.com/p/android/issues/detail?id=136013 there also some workarounds to include test resources.

-#### split-select' specified for property 'splitSelectExe' does not exist.

-This is tracked at https://code.google.com/p/android/issues/detail?id=135513.
-This will occur if you try to install the app from command-line.
-You can install the app using Android Studio.
-Tests from command-line are working.